What Is the Core Reason Payouts Vary?

 - Per-stream rates improve

 India's streaming market is projected to grow 15-20% annually.
 Artists building audience there now may benefit from improved rates later.
-The $0.08 RPM of 2025 won't last forever.
+The $0.21 RPM of 2025 won't last forever.
+For country-level breakdowns, see our streaming royalty data dashboard.

 Understanding geographic variation helps set realistic revenue expectations.
 It shouldn't change your fundamental strategy of reaching listeners wherever they are.